Greece women's national handball team

 Greece women's national handball team is the national team of Greece.
 It takes part in international team handball competitions.
 It is controlled by the Hellenic Handball Federation.

-The team participated at the 2004 Summer Olympics, where they placed 10th.
+The team participated at the 2004 Summer Olympics, where they were qualified as hosts.
+The team finished the tournament in 10th.
+The first time the team managed to qualify for a tournament was the 2026 European Women's Handball Championship.